zeroc-ice/ice-builder-gradle/README.md

   $ ./gradlew build
 ```

-## Using the Gradle Plug-in
+## Using the Gradle Plugin

-To use the plug-in, include the following in your build script:
+To use the plugin, include the following in your build script:

 ```
 buildscript {